savranciati/savranciati.github.io/_pages/about.md

 ---

-«A wise man proportions his belief to the evidence.»
+**«A wise man proportions his belief to the evidence.»** (*David Hume*)

-(*David Hume*)

 ---

 # Welcome!
-I'm Saverio Ranciati, a postdoc research fellow at the *Department of Statistical Sciences* (University of Bologna).
+I'm Saverio Ranciati, a postdoc research fellow at the *Department of Statistical Sciences* "Paolo Fortunati", University of Bologna, Italy.

 ## Research interests
 At the moment, I'm mainly involved in the following topics: